Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Setting

-A note on the dashed $\Rm\to Y$ path in A-0: This type of path from a missingness indicator to a variable in the main model is typically excluded in the literature, with the implicit assumption that $Y$ remains the same regardless of whether any other variable is observed or missing.
+A note on the dashed $R_M\to Y$ path in A-0: This type of path from a missingness indicator to a variable in the main model is typically excluded in the literature, with the implicit assumption that $Y$ remains the same regardless of whether any other variable is observed or missing.
 This path may however be relevant in some contexts.
-An example is where data collection on the mediator takes place on the same day and at the same place as an intervention session (either unintentionally or intentionally to reduce participant burden), then $\Rm$ effectively is an indicator of being exposed to the session, which may affect the outcome.
+An example is where data collection on the mediator takes place on the same day and at the same place as an intervention session (either unintentionally or intentionally to reduce participant burden), then $R_M$ effectively is an indicator of being exposed to the session, which may affect the outcome.
 Another example is given in \cite{srinivasan2023GraphicalModelsEntangleda}, where showing up for a study visit may affect future outcome through feelings of self-empowerment.
-Interestingly, if $\Rm\to Y$ is present, $U_M\to\Rm$ need to be absent, otherwise there is $M$-$Y$ confounding (violating SIAA); this point will be relevant in Section~\ref{ssec:shadow-downstream}.
+Interestingly, if $R_M\to Y$ is present, $U_M\to R_M$ needs to be absent for SIAA to hold (because otherwise there is $M$-$Y$ confounding); this point will be relevant in section~\ref{ssec:shadow-downstream}.